Skip to content

 }

-Both it and success are scoped inside the if/else block.
-The intent is clear: try to insert; if successful, print "Inserted", otherwise print "Already exists".
+Both it and ok are confined to the if/else.
+The intent reads cleanly: try to insert, print "Inserted" on success, otherwise "Already exists".

 switch Initializers

-switch shares the same initialization syntax, using a semicolon to separate initialization from the condition:
+switch has the same initializer syntax, again with a semicolon between the init and the condition:

 cpp